yueqiw/shiny_cell_browser/README.md

 Interactive visualization of single cell RNAseq datasets.

-  - Visualize cluster distribution, marker gene expression, and cluster-averaged expression of lists of genes.
+  - Visualize cluster distribution, marker gene expression levels.
   - Select or click on a gene to show its expression on t-SNE/UMAP plots, select a cluster to show its marker genes.
   - Specify pre-analyzed datasets ([Seurat v2 or v3](https://github.com/satijalab/seurat) format) in the JSON config file.